Zadroga Act

 The James Zadroga 9/11 Health and Compensation Act of 2010

-The original act ran out of funds in 2004.
-In 2010, President Obama reauthorized it with the new name; The James Zadroga 9/11 Compensation Act.
 The president's reauthorization also made funds available for the VCF under Title II.
 The funds became available in October 2011 and expired in October 2016.

 James Zadroga 9/11 Health and Compensation Reauthorization Act of 2015